colbyn/colbyn/README.md

 Personally, software research should be applied for developing software that just “feels right”.
 As a passionate SubStack writer, how I wish things were better!

-There’s so much software that just doesn’t “feel right”.
-Pure and simple, and if these companies don’t innovate by uncovering ideas from the very depths, they will be superseded by those who do, because **the world needs good software!**
+More generally, there’s so much software in everyday use that just doesn’t “feel right”.
+Pure and simple, and if these companies don’t innovate by uncovering ideas from the very depths, they will one day be superseded by those who do, because **the world needs good software!**

 But while good software improves the lives and productivity of the people.
 The best software creates whole new ecological roles and niches.
 (Although personally I just want the software I use to “feel right”.)

 ---

-Also, as every good researcher knows, don’t chase success, chase a good methodology, and as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!**
+Also, as every good researcher knows, don’t chase success, chase a good methodology, and as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!** g
 ---

 **Regarding my past research:**